 If you have severe, end-stage, non-malignant pulmonary disease that can’t be treated with medication or breathing devices, a lung transplant can prolong and improve the quality of your life.
 Lung transplant patients often have diseases of the lung, including emphysema, cystic fibrosis, pulmonary fibrosis, and pulmonary hypertension.

-Now approaching our 400th lung transplant operation, our Lung Disease and Transplantation Program is in the upper echelon of such programs in the country.
+Having completed 400 lung transplant operations, our Lung Disease and Transplantation Program is in the upper echelon of such programs in the country.
 We are ranked among the top in the nation for one-year post-transplant survival of lung transplant patients.

 Our one- and three-year patient survival rates are better than any other program in North Texas.
 Our time to transplant is shorter than any other transplant center in North Texas.
 And the severity of illness – how ill our patients are – is the highest, but, despite that, our patients do better.